 Posted on Jun 17, 2020

-For organizations operating without the luxury of a complete IT department, managed service providers (MSPs) can offer the same level of expertise and labor that would be expected of an in-house team.
+For organizations operating without the luxury of a complete IT department, managed security service providers (MSSPs) can offer the same level, or in some cases more advanced, levels of expertise and labor that would already be expected of an in-house team.
 Managing a cybersecurity network is an ongoing process that never ends, and without a dedicated IT department regularly monitoring a network, risks, and liabilities are much more likely to go undetected.
-MSPs fill this gap by helping security teams meet the demands of a continuously evolving threat landscape.
+MSSPs fill this gap by helping security teams meet the demands of a continuously evolving threat landscape and ensure that network security is prioritized at all costs.

-A managed service provider is an outsourced third-party company that remotely manages a customer’s IT infrastructure on a day-to-day basis.
-MSPs intend to find opportunities to reduce wasted spend and identify liabilities within a cybersecurity network while maintaining operational efficiencies.
-Once systems have been evaluated, MSPs then create custom solutions that cater to the organization’s needs and objectives.
+A managed security service provider (MSSP) is a third-party team of cybersecurity experts that assist within a business’ in-house IT department by remotely managing a customer’s IT infrastructure on a day-to-day basis.
+These teams are responsible for monitoring and managing business networks, devices, and systems and providing guidance on the latest technology developments and trends.
+They ensure that networks remain secure through firewall, antiviral inspections, intrusion detection, and vulnerability scanning.
+MSSPs intend to find opportunities to reduce wasted spend and identify liabilities within a cybersecurity network while also maintaining operational efficiencies.
+Once systems have been evaluated, MSSPs then create custom solutions that cater to their customers’ needs and objectives.

-Although the work of MSPs is non-customer facing, it can be critical to organizational success.
 There are managed services available for nearly all facets of a business, including but not limited to IT, payroll, workforce management, human resources, and vendor management.
-The level of service provided is often dependent on the needs of the organization and typically ranges between higher-level advisory services and hands-on management.
+The level of service provided is often dependent on the needs of the organization; however, the main categories within these services stay consistent.
+Let’s take a look at the 6 main categories that make up the bulk of managed security services.

 SecurityScorecard’s Professional Services empower organizations to improve their cybersecurity posture with the help of knowledgeable industry experts.
 When it comes to improving a network’s security hygiene, deciding where to start can be daunting.
 With the help of our providers, organizations gain remediation advice that leads to real improvements.